Best Rowing Machine Reviews Guide

 This gave me time to adjust to the machine and learn the unique movements required without pushing myself to the limit with the highest resistance when first using machine.

-As I became more accustomed to the WaterRower, I gradually increased the amount of water in the tank for each workout session.
+As I became more accustomed to the WaterRower machine, I gradually increased the amount of water in the tank for each workout session.

 This not only allowed the muscles and ligaments of my body time to adjust, but eventually enabled me to achieve my current goal of peak performance.

-Another thing I really like about the WaterRower is the comfortable padded seat that comes with the product.
-I have used other rowers where the seat was quite uncomfortable especially during intense workouts.
+Another thing I really like about the WaterRower machine is the comfortable padded seating that comes with the product.
+I have used other seated row machines where the seat was quite uncomfortable especially during intense workouts.

-The seat is well designed to allow free movement with no restraint yet padded enough to prevent any discomfort throughout long workout sessions.
+The seated row machine is well designed to allow free movement with no restraint yet padded enough to prevent any discomfort throughout long workout sessions.